Search MacDowell Colony Artists, Events, News, and more

 Architects of Williamstown, MA, provided the award-winning design in

-1999; Tim Groesbeck Construction completed the handsome studio in
+1999; and the construction of the handsome studio was completed in

 time for the first artist to arrive early in 2000.